Category: Faculty and Staff

 Retired College of Business Lecturer Paul Aho Passes Away

-The College of Business is saddened to announce that longtime College of Business faculty member Paul Aho passed away November 2 at age 71.
+The College of Business is saddened to announce that long-time College of Business faculty member Paul Aho passed away November 2 at age 71.
 Aho served as a lecturer in management information systems from 1987 until his retirement in 2006.

 In 1978, Aho completed a BS in Business Administration with a concentration in information systems at Michigan Tech, then working in the accounting industry for several years.
-Later, he a earned a masters degree in economics from DePaul University.
+Later, he a earned a master’s degree in economics from DePaul University.

-“Paul was a great inspiration to me as an undergraduate,” says Adam Mitteer ’03 ’17.
-“Taking his classes changed the course of how I looked at technology and really academia in general.” says Mitteer, who earned a Bachelor of Science in Management and a Master of Science in Data Science at Michigan Tech.
-“It was a pleasure to get to know Paul through clubs, as a TA for his class, and taking many of his courses.”
+“Paul was a great inspiration to me as an undergraduate,” said Adam Mitteer ’03 ’17, who earned a bachelor’s degree in Management and a master’s in Data Science at Michigan Tech.
+“Taking his classes changed the course of how I looked at technology and really academia in general.
+It was a pleasure to get to know Paul through clubs, as a TA (teaching assistant) for his class, and taking many of his courses.”

 Read Aho’s full obituary.